 The Benefits of Weight Loss While Breastfeeding

-How To Properly Lose Weight While LactatingFirst of all, it is very important that any kind of diet or weight lose program begin at least eight weeks after the start of breastfeeding.
-This is to make sure that the supply of milk will not be limited or depleted quickly.
+First of all, any kind of diet or weight loss program must begin at least eight weeks after the start of breastfeeding.
+This is to ensure that the milk supply will not be limited or depleted quickly.

-Maintain a minimum of 1,500 – 1,800 calories per day regardless of kind of diet or exercise program, probably in most cases 1,800.
-This is mainly to make sure that also mom (not just the baby) receives all the nutrition she needs.
+Maintain a minimum of 1,500 – 1,800 calories per day regardless of the kind of diet or exercise program, probably in most cases 1,800.
+This is mainly to ensure Mom (not just the baby) receives all the nutrition she needs.

-Never start any kind of fad diet or other types of quick-fix solutions, such as weight loss medication, extreme one food diets, liquid diets et cetera.
-These types of diets are usually very low calorie and poorly put together from a nutrition perspective.
+Never start any kind of fad diet or other types of quick-fix solutions, such as weight loss medication, extreme one-food diets, liquid diets, et cetera.
+These types of diets are usually very low-calorie and poorly put together from a nutrition perspective.

 I Don’t Lose Weight, Why?

 Many women who breastfeed their babies tend to lose weight naturally, while other women tend to gain more when breastfeeding.
-There may be a genetic connection to this, but I believe a major reason is that you get so darn get hungry after breastfeeding.
+There may be a genetic connection to this, but I believe a major reason is that you get so darn hungry after breastfeeding.

 Isn’t Breastfeeding Enough To Lose Weight?